 Moving home is always a little stressful.
 At Opal Aged Care we aim to make this transition as easy and seamless as possible.
-Our team of friendly staff are on hand to assist throughout the process.
+Our friendly team are on hand to assist throughout the process.
 Below we take you through the key steps when moving into your Opal Aged Care home.

-You will meet with a Facility Manager and she or he will give you a resident agreement to complete, once you have been offered and accepted a place at one of our residences.
+You will meet with the homes General Manager and she or he will give you a resident agreement to complete, once you have been offered and accepted a place at one of our residences.

 2. The Resident Agreement

 The resident agreement is a formal agreement between you and Opal Aged Care.
 The resident agreement is a legal document and outlines the terms of your residency, your rights and responsibilities and the rights and responsibilities of the aged care home as well as information on your costs.